OpenVADL/openvadl/docs/refman/tutorial.md

 If an immediate does not fit into the immediate of a register adjustment sequence, then a constant sequence will be used.
 This requires an additional register which can be more costly.

+The compiler generator does not only generate a compiler backend but also a C frontend.
+To lower C code correctly, the generator requires additional information about the memory layout of types.
+In the example above, this indicated with `size type = unsigned int` which makes the `size_t` datatype 4 bytes long without a sign bit.

 ## Assembly Description Definition